Privacy Policy

 Your account password is used in your browser to derive the vault key that unlocks your encrypted cloud vault.
 Mirror stores a password hash, not your plaintext password.
 If an admin resets your password and you do not still have access to the old password or an exported JSON backup, old encrypted decision content may not be recoverable.

 Mirror does not keep a readable decision-log cache in browser storage.
 Unlocked decision content is held in memory for the active session.
+Live decision-support chat content is held in active browser memory while the chat is open.
+If you choose Save Draft, your browser encrypts that chat thread with your vault key so you can resume later or open a new chat.
+Draft chats do not create a saved decision record, abstracted memory, MCP context, or agent memory until you choose Decision Reached and save.
+If you do not save a draft or decision record, live chat content is discarded from browser memory when the browser tab/session is closed, refreshed, or reset.
 Mirror may keep a session-only derived vault key so a normal page refresh does not force a full login; it is cleared on logout or when the browser session ends.
 Exported JSON files are user-controlled copies that you create explicitly.

 5. MCP and Agent Access